hapax/hapax.github.io/assets/reading.md

 $$

 So we get the energy-time form of the uncertainty principle!

-But it's actually quite different from the position-momentum form.
+But it's very different from the position-momentum form.
 Position and momentum are bases to measure the wavepacket in, and correspond to legitimate quantum-mechanical operators.
 Energy also corresponds to an operator, namely the Hamiltonian.